jsi/docker-containers/chrome-node-js/README.md

 # A container for UI testing resources.

-This container is based on alpeware's Chrome image.
+This container is based on alpeware's Headless Chrome image.
 Added software is:
  * NodeJS (for running UI tests written in JavaScript)
  * Java8 (full JDK with javac)
+ * Chromedriver (for running Selenium tests)